Safety group calls for U.S. probe of Chevy Impala air bags

 NHTSA acting Administrator David Friedman told a congressional hearing last week that his agency’s investigators were surprised to learn that turning off the engine caused the air bags to deactivate immediately in the recalled GM cars.

-David Friedman said the agency was examining what role, if any, the algorithm in the recalled cars had in the air bags not deploying in accidents.
-(Reporting by Eric Beech; editing by Peter Cooney and G Crosse)
+He said the agency was examining what role, if any, the algorithm in the recalled cars had in the air bags not deploying in accidents.